kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 I surfed the web awhile looking for an answer, eventually posting something on RequireJS' GitHub Issue Tracker.
 It was at that point that RequireJS creator [James Burke gave me an answer](https://github.com/jrburke/requirejs/issues/622 "James Burke shows how to use RequireJS inside WordPress") so simple that to this day, I'm kicking myself for not figuring it out on my own:

-> *"...if jquery is already in the page, what you could do is detect for it before doing an(sic) require() loading and set it up as the 'jquery' module value:*
+> *"...if jquery is already in the page, what you could do is detect for it before doing [a] require() loading and set it up as the 'jquery' module value:*
 {% prism javascript %}
 if (typeof jQuery === 'function') {
   define('jquery', function () { return jQuery; });